ahmdk/celestial-industries/README.md

  - [x] Loading and rendering of non‐trivial geometry
  - [x] *Ability to load .obj files and correctly load their material and texture data for use in the shader code*

-I'm not sure any of our geometry is trivial.
-Maybe the sand tiles?
-Even those are loaded from an OBJ with a seperate MTL file for the material information though.

  - [x] Loading and rendering of textured  geometry with correct blending
  - [x] Basic shaders as needed for rendering: Similar to what was seen in the first assignment
  - [x] *Shader that implements Phong shading and handles textures if present*

-We have Phong shading that currently doesn't compute the specular highlights because as of right now we don't have any materials with a non 0 specular material.
-This is expected to change and is not much work to add so I imagine it'll be added to milestone 2.

  - [x] Working 2D Transformations

-The balls move across the screen by having their Mat4 model transformed!

  - [x] Response to user input (mouse, keyboard): including changes in the set of rendered objects, object eometry, position, orientation, textures, colors, and other attributes.
  - [x] *Fully functioning camera (allows the player to move and rotate the view as they please)*

 We have a working camera that we use to create a view matrix.
 The camera supports moving (WASD, ←↑→↓), rotating on the camera's up axis (QE), rotating around the camera's horizontal axis (scroll wheel), zooming and unzooming (Z + scroll wheel)

- - [x] Basic key‐frame/state interpolation (smooth movement from point A to point B in Cartesian or angle space).
+ - [x] Basic key‐frame/state interpolation (smooth movement from point A to point B in Cartesian space).
  - [x] *Have entities that can move to a given location (with movement happening smoothly between the two points, but not with pathing logic to avoid obstacles)*

-The balls move smoothly to a target location (they bounce because we then change their target location, not because of any collision detection).

 - [x] *Add a skybox*

- We did, and it looks awesome!
-It even uses a cube texture!
-Do note that right now the skybox position is not tied to the camera position so you can go out of the skybox.

 - [x] *Have the ability to select a tile*

-We can (you can change the selected tile using IJKL).
-Admittedly we're going to change this to use the mouse in the future but thatsa surprisingly difficult (yay 3D!)

-### Non Requirement Stuff that's worth mentioning

- - [x] We added a pipeline to test our builds!
- - [x] We made and found a bunch more assets
- - [x] We did a bunch of refactoring so future additions are easier
- - [x] We found (and fixed) a frankly disturbing number of bugs